gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 association is considered successfully established and the PROTECTED state is entered.

-When the initiator receive the PVALID chunk, it will compare with the previous chosen Protection Engine and in case of mismatch with the one received previously in the protected association parameter in the INIT-ACK chunk, it will reply with ABORT with the ERROR CAUSE "Failure
+When the initiator receives the PVALID chunk, it will compare with the previous chosen Protection Engine and in case of mismatch with the one received previously in the protected association parameter in the INIT-ACK chunk, it will reply with ABORT with the ERROR CAUSE "Failure